Cleaning GuidesCondensation Dripping From Oven Door: Why and How to Fix It

 In short – it depends.
 How much you use it and what you cook all play a part in this.
 However, in general, we should aim to clean them at least once every 6 months.

 Then this article is for you!

 The interior of the oven should be cleaned every 3 months and the exterior once a month.
-Consider more frequent cleans if you use a lot of oil in your cooking, or you notice the smell of burnt food when using your oven.
-If you rarely use your appliance, a clean every 6 months may suffice.
+Consider more frequent cleaning if you use a lot of oil in your cooking, or if you notice the smell of burnt food when using your oven.
+If you rarely use your appliance, a cleaning every 6 months may suffice.